 This conference showcased ASEAN’s regional investment integration achievements and efforts.
 Practitioners highlighted policy reforms at the national and regional levels and considered practical measures to enhance integration.
 Ways to successfully attract investment that will strengthen ASEAN supply chains were identified.

-This Investment Policy Review examines Morocco’s achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This report examines Botswana's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 Global FDI flows for 2014 have stalled at levels substantially below the peak levels reached before the financial crisis and ensuing global recession that began in 2008 according to preliminary estimates in the December 2014 issue of FDI in Figures.

 This project aims to take stock of policy measures that may distort international competition and hamper international investment in renewable energy.
 The resulting report provide will policy makers with evidence-based analysis to guide their decisions in designing clean energy support policies.